mfernest/SEBC/Partner Bootcamp  - Certify.md

     * We want to see how you do the work
     * Be prepared to describe your methods/process
 * We evaluate with **competence** in mind.
-    * Good: you can diagnose your own missteps
+    * Good: You can diagnose your own missteps
-    * Better: you can reproduce them
+    * Better: You can reproduce them
-    * Best: you can describe ways to avoid them
+    * Best: You can describe ways to avoid them

 ---
 <div style="page-break-after: always;"></div>